jasmine/jasmine/.github/CONTRIBUTING.md

     * mirrors the source directory
     * there are some additional files
 * `/lib` contains the compiled copy of Jasmine.
-This is used to self-test and distributed as the `jasmine-core` Node, Ruby, and Python packages.
+This is used to self-test and distributed as the `jasmine-core` Node, and Ruby packages.

 ### Self-testing